 As a result of these changes, we entered the ‘hourglass economy,’ seeing an increase in the upper and lower class spectrum, with a decrease of those left in the middle.
 From this, businesses across a range of industries were forced to adapt, splitting into high and low-end business models to cater to the dominating markets of the economy.

-The High-end Fitness Business Model: Boutique Fitness exploded onto the scene to cater to those at the high-end of the economic scale, offering premium services at a premium price.
-Now household names in the fitness industry, examples of these include F45, SoulCycle, Orange theory, and Barry’s Bootcamp.
+Boutique Fitness exploded onto the scene to cater to those at the high-end of the economic scale, offering premium services at a premium price.
+Now, these are household names in the fitness industry, with examples including F45, SoulCycle, Orangetheory, and Barry’s.
 We’ll explore some of these brands in more detail further into the article.

 In the fast-moving age of consumer technology, consumers expect convenience at their fingertips more than ever before.
 Game-changing brands like Uber, HelloFresh, and WeWork have completely revolutionized the way many eat, commute, and work.
 This is particularly relevant for the millennial generation.